AGA Advanced Rates School Fall 2019

 Attendees are responsible for their own accommodations and must make their own reservations.
 There is no preferred hotel for this conference and we do not have conference rates at any hotel.
-There are many name brand business hotels within walking distance to the Gleacher Center.
-Here is a list of hotels within one mile of the Gleacher Center.
+There are several global brand business hotels within walking distance.
+Please check with your preferred hotel for location and rates.

 Instructions and password to access the course material will be sent to registered participants via email one week prior to the event.
 Please contact Carl Peterson at firstname.lastname@example.org with any questions.

 Course evaluations will be available during the course.

 Please contact Karl McDermott at 217-621-9991 or send an email to email@example.com

 Center for Business and Regulation

 One University Plaza MS UHB 4000

 Springfield, IL 62703-5407 USA

 217.206.7909 (p) 217.206.7543 (f)